 Citizenship or Resident Test

+The fifth test is the citizenship or residency test.
 The dependent must be a citizen, national, or resident of the United States, a resident of Canada or Mexico at some time during the calendar year in which the tax year of the taxpayer begins, or an alien child adopted by and living with a U.S. citizen or national as a member of his household for the entire tax year.

 Documents to Support a Dependency Exemption Claim

 These should all be copies and not originals.
 Never send originals to the IRS and return all originals to client after copying.

 Dependents Who Live With Taxpayer:

 The evidence that will support a dependency exemption claim for an individual who lives with the taxpayer are as follows:

 - List of person(s) who lived in taxpayer’s household during the tax year.
 Include name, relationship, social security number and the number of months or days each person lived in household during the tax year,

 - Copy of dependent’s birth certificate or green card if not US citizen,

 - Copy of the Social Security card for dependents 1 year of age or older